mwgit00/spidey/README.md

 Decryption if file was encrypted with older version of OpenSSL:

 openssl aes-256-cbc -d -a -md md5 -in ***ASCII_encrypted_file*** -out ***plain_text_file*** -k *password*

+Or use 7-Zip and its encryption.
+Hint:  What time is it?